samuelim01/tp/docs/UserGuide.md

 #### 2.6.3.
 Redoing last action: `redo`

-Seize control of your wedding vision with confidence.
-Should you change your mind, effortlessly redo the last action and keep the momentum of your planning intact.
+Allows you to redo the last action, so that you can correct mistakes and keep your wedding planning on track.

 Format: `redo`